-The only browsers supported by the application are Firefox 16+ and Internet Explorer 9+.
 The application uses pop-ups, so you must disable any pop-up blockers.
 Click the button below to begin your application.

 Assignments are made on a first-come, first-served basis by the date of request for occupancy, then by date of receipt.
 We attempt to satisfy requests for type of apartment, roommate preferences, second floor apartments, etc.